TheRealNin/MVGA/README.md

   * GL cost changed to 18 (from 20)
   * FT cost changed to 18 (from 20)

-* Supply:
+* Supply
   * Observatories now cost 25 supply
   * Sentry batteries now cost 20 supply
   * Armory is now 10 supply
   * Robotics Factory is now 10 supply

 ### **Aliens**
-* Adrenaline: Reverted adrenaline changes in vanilla.
+* Adrenaline: reverted adrenaline changes in vanilla.
 Now the upgrade increases energy regeneration

-* Biomass: Remove Biomass 4 research from hives, and reduce Contaminate biomass requirement to 9
+* Biomass: remove Biomass 4 research from hives, and reduce Contaminate biomass requirement to 9

 * PVE HP changes
   * Reduce crag, shift, shade, whip and clog effective HP by 10%, both to the 0% mature and 100% mature states.